 In the summer, Horseneck Beach is one of the busiest spots on Buzzards Bay.
 But in winter, the crowds dissolve, leaving a vast expanse of beach that’s perfect for long walks at sunset.
-Plus, dogs are allowed here during the off-season, so it’s a great place for our four-legged friends to get some exercise, too.
-Make sure to watch for marked piping plover nesting areas and take your time to explore one of Buzzards Bay’s treasures.
+Plus, dogs are allowed here during the off-season, so it’s a great place for your four-legged friend to get some exercise, too.
+(Just keep clear of piping plover nesting areas, which are marked with signs and fencing.)

 6. Fort Taber Park (New Bedford)